Five Dimensions of Service Quality in Servqual Model

 • Communication – (For instance, keeping customers informed in a language they understand and listening to them).

-• Understanding the customer – ( For example, trying to get to know customers and their specific needs).
+• Understanding the customer (for example, getting to know customers and their specific needs).

 Responsiveness refers to the eagerness to assist customers with respect and provide quick service to satisfy them.
-This dimension focuses on the two essential factors, including willingness and promptness.
-So, you have to ensure that the customer is getting their service quickly without delay and make the customers feel that you are very interested in helping them.
-Responsiveness will be defined by the length of time when customers wait for the answer or solution.
-In short, responsiveness solves the customer problem as soon as possible by providing expected information or replacing products.
+This dimension focuses on two essential factors: willingness and promptness.
+So, you have to ensure the customer receives their service quickly and feels you are very interested in helping them.
+Responsiveness will be defined by the time customers wait for an answer or solution.
+In short, responsiveness solves the customer’s problem as soon as possible by providing the expected information or replacing the product.
+To ensure responsive service quality, the employee keeps no customer waiting and replaces the product quickly before the promised period ends.

 Example of the Responsiveness Dimension